adjtomo/seisflows/docs/instructions_remote.rst

 10. Creating your own examples
 ------------------------------
-It may be clear by now that with SeisFlows, wave simulations must be performed using an external software package such as SPECFEM2D or SPECFEM3D.
+With SeisFlows, wave simulations must be performed using an external software package such as SPECFEM2D or SPECFEM3D.
 The ability to interface with external solvers ensures flexibility, and the choice of SPECFEM as a default option gives access to cutting-edge meshing and hardware accelaration capabilities.
 However, the use of external package also creates additional work for the user because, to carry set up one's own inversion, one must become familiar not only with the SeisFlows package, but also with a separate solver package.

 To move beyond the above checkerboard test case, familiarity with how to set up simulations with SPECFEM--in paricular with how to create models in SPECFEM's idionsyncratic binary format--is essential.  `Issue #83 <https://github.com/rmodrak/seisflows/issues/83>`_ may be helpful in this regard.
 Trying the two other `examples available for download <https://github.com/rmodrak/seisflows/blob/master/docs/index.rst#examples-available-for-download>`_ may also be useful.